jhochwald/PowerShell-collection/UniFiTooling/README.md

 # UniFiTooling

-This is an early beta version for an PowerShell Module for the Ubiquiti UniFi Controller API.
+This is an early beta version for an PowerShell Module for the Ubiquiti (UBNT) UniFi Controller API.

-I use this module for many automated updates for my UniFi Security Gateway Firewall Rules and do a few other things automated.
+I started this module as an internal helper for many automated updates for my UniFi Security Gateway Firewall Rules and do a few other things (automated).
+I migrated everything into a regular module and published it as open source after using it for a while.

+I plan to release versions that cover more and more functions.
+However, I need to refactor and document the code before doing so.

 ### Use Cases